Before & After Photo Gallery of Breast Augmentation

 At 5 ft 4 inches and 120 pounds, she chose 400cc moderate plus Mentor smooth gel implants.

 How do I decide on which size and style implant to have placed in my body?
 Dr. Burke and his staff meet with you personally to review your goals.
-We offer multiple sizing systems and profile choices including the Mentor breast sizing system for help in choosing the right size and style implants for you.
+Several sizing systems and profile choices are available including the Mentor breast sizing system for help in choosing the right size and style implants for you.
 Presurgical sizing helps you participate in your implant size selection.

 What Implant Profiles are Available?

 Implant profile refers the the width and projection of a breast implant.
-Those with higher profiles are narrower and project more than regular profiles.
+Higher profile implants are narrower and have more project than regular profile implnts.
 The choice depends on your body type, chest diameter, age, and implant goals.

 Regular, Moderate, Moderate Plus, High profile and the new Ultra profile implants are available.
 With the choice of higher profile implants (which provide a natural lift to a drooping breast) women with minor droop (ptosis) may be able to avoid a mastopexy (breast lift).
 Our goals are to create a naturally appearing result which is consistent with your goals!